Mortgage alternatives for home buyers who can’t get financing

 Make sure the contract is acceptable to your future mortgage lender

-Suppose that you paid an upfront option fee of $5,000, and during a two-year period added another $5,000 in rent credit.
-If your purchase price is $200,000, that’s a 5 percent down payment.
+Suppose you paid an upfront option fee of $5,000, and during a two-year period added another $5,000 in rent credit.
+If your purchase price is $200,000, this $10,000 in credit creates a 5% down payment.

-Be very sure that you’ll be able to purchase the property within the lease option term.
+Be very sure you’ll be able to purchase the property within the lease option term.
 If your credit is not good enough or you lose your job, everything you’ve worked for to buy the home could be lost.

 How to draft a lease option